khakhalin/notes/keywords/sir.md

 Parents: [[09_Graphs]]
 See also: [[graph_cascades]] graph_spread

-**Epidemic-like spreading**: lack of decision-making (unlike in XXX); processes are probabilistic.
-There is also a tree (a branching process).
+**Epidemic-like spreading processes**: no explicit decision-making (unlike in [[graph_cascades]]); processes are probabilistic.
+But there is still a tree (a branching process).
 Formalism: each node "meets" d new people, and with probability q infects each of them.

 For which (d,p) will the pandemic run forever?